fluttercommunity/flutter_uploader/README.md

 ### Optional configuration:

-- **Configure maximum number of concurrent connection:** the plugin allows 3 simultaneous http connection per host running at a moment by default.
+- **Configure maximum number of connection per host ** the plugin allows 3 simultaneous http connection per host running at a moment by default.
 You can change this number by adding following codes to your `Info.plist` file.

 ```xml
 <!-- changes this number to configure the maximum number of concurrent tasks -->